MesserLab/SLiM/README.md

 https://github.com/MesserLab/SLiM-Extras/blob/master/installation/Windows10Installation.md

-Compilation of SLiM from source
+Compilation of SLiM from Source
 ----------------------------------

 See chapter two of the SLiM manual for more information about building and installing, including instructions on building SLiMgui (the graphical modeling environment for SLiM) on various platforms.
 The manual and other SLiM resources can be found at [http://messerlab.org/slim/](http://messerlab.org/slim/).